Peace of Mind (unidentified song)

-"Peace of Mind" (also known as "The Candle Burns") is the title given to a song of unknown origin by an unknown artist that has been attributed as a 1967 recording by the Beatles on bootleg recordings.
+"Peace of Mind" (also known as "The Candle Burns") is the title given to a song of unknown origin by an unknown artist that some bootleg recordings have listed as being made by the Beatles in 1967.
 The song has the sound quality of a home-produced demo, and was supposedly recovered from a rubbish container at Apple Corps headquarters in 1970.

 History

 The song first appeared credited as "Peace of Mind" on vinyl bootlegs of Beatles' material in 1973, including Peace of Mind and Supertracks, both issued by ContraBand Music.
 Over the next decade it was included on more than a dozen bootlegs, sometimes using the title "The Candle Burns".

 Little to no information is known about the song, but a very popular theory was the recording was reported to have been "found in the Apple trash can in 1970."

 Possible Beatles origin

 In the 1975 Beatles discography All Together Now, the song was classified as a Beatles studio outtake from mid-1967 with "intriguing lyrics woven around very complicated beat changes."
 Later speculation suggested that it was a demo made at home, presumably by John Lennon with George Harrison and possibly Paul McCartney, using a Brenell tape recorder that each Beatle owned.
 The recording date has been placed as early as 1966 (reflecting the early psychedelia of some Revolver songs) or as late as 1968 (based on similarities to the guitar style on "Dear Prudence").
 If the lyrics are interpreted as describing an LSD experience, the phrase "lately has been banned" places the song's origin no earlier than August 1966 when LSD became a prohibited drug in Britain.

 Evidence for a Beatles connection include the song's vocals, instrumentation, lyrical content, and recording techniques.
 The two most prominent singers' voices "are credibly close to George's and John's," while some also perceive the voice of Paul among the three-part harmonising.
 In addition to the "Dear Prudence" guitar style, a sitar is heard toward the end of the song, a favourite instrument of Harrison.
 Lyrically, the song is reminiscent of other Lennon output from that era, such as "Tomorrow Never Knows" and "She Said She Said", although Harrison has also been mentioned as its possible songwriter.
 Indeed, on the bootleg "Day Tripping," the song is attributed to Harrison (with possible involvement from Donovan, Mike Love, and others) and given the name "Pink Litmus Shirt," a reference to spurious Beatles song "Pink Litmus Paper Shirt."